Kieran Murphy

 There are multiple reasons to use Magento as a platform; the framework makes the building and maintenance of highly effective, high growth eCommerce businesses far simpler and considerably more scalable than bespoke websites.
 It arguably offers the greatest amount of supporting extensions for eCommerce websites out of all the platforms.

-To ensure your website remains secure as your business grows, it is essential to use up-to-date versions of Magento – and that you update as soon as a patch is issued.
+To ensure your website remains secure as your business grows, it is essential to use up-to-date versions of Magento – meaning you should upgrade to Magento 2 as soon as possible.
 Remarkably, huge numbers of websites are hacked daily simply by not using the latest software.
 Unless you’re using a WAF (Web Application Firewall) to protect your website, you need to update as soon as patches are are released.

 2. Create a custom admin path